AbsaOSS/cobrix/README.md

 #### Creating an uber jar

-Gathering all dependencies manually maybe a tiresome task.
-A better approach would be to create a jar file that contains all required dependencies (an uber jar aka fat jar).
+Gathering all dependencies manually can be a tiresome task.
+A better approach is to create a JAR file that contains all required dependencies (an uber JAR, also known as a fat JAR).

-Creating an uber jar for Cobrix is very easy.
+Creating an uber JAR for Cobrix is very easy.
 Steps to build:
 - Install JDK 8
 - Install SBT
 - Clone Cobrix repository